 We rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our intellectual property rights.
-We have obtained 254 patents in the United States, 21 foreign patents and have applications pending for various aspects of our technology.
+F5 holds 283 patents in the United States and has 46 international patents (with applications pending for various aspects of our technology).
 Our future success depends in part on our ability to protect our proprietary rights to the technologies used in our principal products.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy aspects of our products or to obtain and use trade secrets or other information that we regard as proprietary.
 In addition, the laws of some foreign countries do not protect our proprietary rights as fully as do the laws of the United States.
 Any issued patent may not preserve our proprietary position, and competitors or others may develop technologies similar to or superior to our technology.
 Our failure to enforce and protect our intellectual property rights could harm our business, operating results and financial condition.